Panic (Birtwistle)

 Panic is a concertante work for alto saxophone, jazz drum kit, woodwinds, brass and percussion by Harrison Birtwistle.
-It was written in 1995 and premiered as part of the Last Night of the Proms on 16 September 1995 at the Royal Albert Hall, London.
+It was written in 1995, having been commissioned by John Drummond in his last season as director of the BBC Proms.
+It premiered at the Last Night of the Proms on 16 September 1995 at the Royal Albert Hall, London, and was broadcast live on BBC television and Radio 3.
 At the premiere the solo saxophone part was played by John Harle, the drum kit by Paul Clarvis and the BBC Symphony Orchestra was conducted by Andrew Davis.

-It was commissioned by John Drummond in his last season as director of The Proms.
+Panic was out of character for the Last Night of the Proms, which typically draws a wide audience with familiar, patriotic music.
+The BBC received complaints from the public, but the piece was better received by music critics.

 Its full name is Panic: A Dithyramb for alto saxophone, jazz drummer, wind, brass and percussion.
 The title indicates both the nature of the music and the fact that it is a representation of the Classical Greek god Pan.

 Structure and style

 The piece is scored for solo alto saxophone, jazz drum kit, 3 flutes (nos.
 2 & 3 doubling piccolo), 3 oboes (no. 3 doubling cor anglais), 2 clarinets in B♭ (no. 2 doubling clarinet in E♭), bass clarinet, 3 bassoons (no. 3 doubling contrabassoon), 4 horns, 4 trumpets (no. 1 doubling piccolo trumpet), 3 trombones, tuba, timpani and percussion.

 The playing time is approximately 18 minutes.

 The score is prefaced by a quotation from Elizabeth Barrett Browning's poem A Musical Instrument: